starcoinorg/starcoin/vm/stdlib/modules/doc/CoreAddresses.md

 </code></pre>

-Specifies that a function aborts if the account does not have the Libra root address.
+Specifies that a function aborts if the account does not have the Diem root address.

 <a name="0x1_CoreAddresses_AbortsIfNotGenesisAddress"></a>